craftcms/docker/README.md

 COPY --chown=www-data:www-data . .
 ```

-### Database tools
+### Database Tools

-This example uses the `craftcms/nginx` repository and installs the database tools to enable backups from the Craft CMS control panel.
-Note: These will be included automatically if using the `-dev` image variants.
+This example uses the `craftcms/nginx` image and installs the database tools to enable backups from the Craft CMS control panel:

 ```dockerfile
 # composer dependencies